pichim/PES_Board/docs/markdown/ws3.md

 printf("US Sensor in cm: %f, DC Motor Rotations: %f\n", us_distance_cm, motor_M3.getRotation());
 ```

 16. Include the following commands in the ``else()`` statement, triggered by pressing the **USER** button while the program is running, to reset the variables to their initial values without restarting the program.
-Since we are switching between using and not using the internal motion planner, we need to reset the motion planner internal position and velocity.
+Since we are switching between using and not using the internal motion planner, we need to reset the motion planner's internal position and velocity.

 ```cpp
 // reset variables and objects